 The regular stirring up and vacuuming of today’s sandbeds can be done without risk.

-Ways to Keep Sand Clean
+What Are Ways to Keep Aquarium Sand Clean?

 Like most aspects of this hobby, a multi-angled approach will work far better than relying just on one animal or maintenance task.
 Here are some of the best ways to keep your sandbed clean: